 We usually take out our MTB or electric bike for a ride and realize something fishy in the middle of the journey.
 So, taking up a pre-ride inspection of your bike is inevitable to ensure a safe ride and avoid a roadside malfunction.
 Here are a few steps.
 Steps 1-4 should be followed before every ride, while the following steps are recommended if you have time.
 However, they should be performed periodically to ensure safety, maintenance and prevention.

 Each tyre has a recommended PSI (pounds per square inch) pressure written on the side walls.
 Make sure that your tyre pressure falls within that range.
-The pressure should be kept optimum to avoid getting a pinch flat or puncture in the middle of the journey.
-Also, inspect the tyre for any sign of wear or tear or worn patches.
+The pressure should be optimum to avoid getting a pinch flat or puncture in the middle of the journey.
+Also, inspect the tyre for any wear or tear or worn patches.

-Why it is important to care about tyre pressure?
+Why is it important to care about tyre pressure?

 Elevate the front wheel of your bicycle and start spinning it.
 Now, apply the front brake.
 Ensure that the brake pad and the callipers squeeze the side of the front wheel evenly.
 Repeat the same process for the rear wheel.
-If one side of the calliper touches the wheel and other does not, re-centre them by shifting them with your hands.
+If one side of the calliper touches the wheel and the other does not, re-centre them by shifting them with your hands.

-Read our blog on improving cycling skills.
+Please read our blog on improving cycling skills.